-Protected Data: personal data (such as personally identifiable information and credit card information) and other highly sensitive data (such as passwords) of a customer or its clients that are in the possession of or ac- cessible by the supplier.
+Protected Data: personal data (such as personally identifiable information and credit card information) and other highly sensitive data (such as passwords) of a party or its clients that are in the possession of or accessible by the other party.
 Depending on the originator, nature, and location of the data being processed, the definition of Protected Data may be modified to take into account applicable law (e.g., data subject to HIPAA, the European Data Privacy Directive, GDPR, or PIPEDA).
 (Other types of confidential information may be subject to contractual confidentiality obligations but are not considered Protected Data within the scope of this Principles document.)

-Protected Data Non-Compliance: a failure by the supplier to comply with its obligations regarding the handling or safeguarding of Protected Data under the contract or under data protection/privacy laws or regula- tions applicable to the supplier.
+Protected Data Non-Compliance: a failure by the recipient to comply with its obligations regarding the handling or safeguarding of Protected Data under the contract or under data protection/privacy laws or regulations.

-Protected Data Loss: the accidental, unauthorised or unlawful destruction, loss, alteration or disclosure of, or access to Protected Data.
-(Not all Protected Data Losses result from a Protected Data Non-Compliance, such as where hacking takes place despite the supplier's good faith compliance with all applicable obligations.)
+Protected Data Loss: the accidental, unauthorised, or unlawful destruction, loss, alteration or disclosure of, or access to Protected Data.
+(Not all Protected Data Losses result from a Protected Data Non-Compliance, such as where hacking takes place despite the recipient's good faith compliance with all applicable obligations.)